 Brand design consists of all the visual elements that make up your site, the layout and the style.
 The fonts, the icons, the graphical elements, the colours, the images and the sections of your website that determine the flow of your website based on your business goals.

 Once you have determined the flow and structure of your website, you can start choosing design elements that amplify your brand personality.
-Pinterest is a great starting place to explore brand styles for colour and font combinations by simply searching for terms like “Brand style elegant” or “Brand style inspirational”.
+Pinterest is a great starting place to explore brand styles for colour and font combinations by simply searching for terms like “Brand style elegant” or “Brand style minimal”.
+My brand board has several brand styles you can explore for possibilities.

-- Find images that reflect who your ideal clients are and the outcome that they expect.
+- Find images that reflect who your ideal clients are and the outcome they can expect.

-- Ensure that the images are clear, crisp, with good lighting and no distractions in the background.
+- Ensure the images are clear, crisp, with good lighting and no distractions in the background.

 - Images that reflect the emotions people are experiencing during their challenges (before working with you) and the feelings of success they can expect after working with you.